September 10, 2025 4 min read

 Solution:

-Our OSHA Basics series of articles explains basic, fundamental, and important topics related to OSHA and OSHA compliance.
+Our OSHA Basics series of articles explains fundamental topics related to OSHA compliance.

 The Naming & Numbering System of OSHA Standards

-Let’s break down the different parts of the “name” of an OSHA standard–all the different letters and numbers.
+Let’s break down the parts of the “name” of an OSHA standard and how the naming and numbering system is structured.

 Code of Federal Regulations (CFR)

-The Code of Federal Regulations, also known as the CFR, is “is the codification of the general and permanent rules and regulations (sometimes called administrative law) published in the Federal Register by the executive departments and agencies of the federal government of the United States.
-The CFR is divided into 50 titles that represent broad areas subject to federal regulation.”
-That definition is from Wikipedia.
+The Code of Federal Regulations, or CFR, is the codification of the general and permanent rules and regulations published in the Federal Register by U.S. government agencies.
+The CFR is divided into 50 titles that represent broad areas subject to federal regulation.

 Title 29 of the CFR is devoted to the U.S. Department of Labor.
-The OSHA standards are all included in Title 29, CFR.
+The OSHA standards are all included in Title 29 of the CFR.

 Chapters